Peji-moghimi/Peji-moghimi.github.io/_pages/about.md

   - /about.html
 ---

-I am a [LiDO](https://www.lido-dtp.ac.uk/) PhD student at [ISMB](http://www.ismb.lon.ac.uk/) based at [Dr Adrian Shepherd](http://shepherd-group.ismb.lon.ac.uk/)'s working on systems understanding of the adaptive immune repertoire by using immunogenomics and machine learning approaches.
+I am a [LiDO](https://www.lido-dtp.ac.uk/) PhD student at the [Welcome to the Institute of Structural and Molecular Biology (ISMB)](http://www.ismb.lon.ac.uk/) based in [Dr Adrian Shepherd](http://shepherd-group.ismb.lon.ac.uk/)'s group.
+My research involves working on systems understanding of the adaptive immune repertoires by using immunogenomics and machine learning approaches.